Applications for Croatia PY24 Open!

-Village Stays: Volunteers living in Croatian villages will either live with a host family or in an apartment.
+Village Stays: Volunteers living in Croatian villages will either live in an apartment or hotel.
 Either way, it will be one of the most defining and gratifying experiences you will have during the Croatia program.
 Volunteers will be located on the Seaside by the village Biograd.
 Village stays vary greatly in style, amount of free time, and local activities.
-Most hosts will have an array of moderate amenities in their homes, and some may even have internet.
-What these experiences share, though, is that certain Eastern European warmth.
+What these experiences share, though, is that certain Eastern European charm.
 It is the best way to experience authentic Eastern Europe culture on a deeper level than any tourist.
-Whether you are in a host family or an apartment stay, most hosts will go out of their way to show volunteers the local sites with other volunteers placed seaside.
+Volunteers are encourage to explore the local sites with other volunteers placed seaside.
 All village stays will abound in liveliness and, of course, food.
-Host families are not paid to participate in the program and graciously open their homes and their hearts to Learning Enterprises volunteers.
 You will find it difficult to say goodbye after six weeks.